steelmananything/steelmananything/_topics/introduction.md

 First attempt steelmanning Brennan:

-Even if a person is well-intentioned, steelmanning is very hard to do and thus often leads to [ironmanning](#ironmanning-strawmanning-as-steelmanning).
-Ironmanning may be condescending, harmful, and/or arrogant.
+Even if a person is well-intentioned, steelmanning is very hard to do and thus often leads to [tinmanning](#tinmanning-strawmanning-as-steelmanning).
+Tinmanning may be condescending, harmful, or arrogant.
 Therefore, declaring that one is steelmanning usually fails and causes unnecessary damage.
 A better approach is to switch from the debating approach of steelmanning to a collaborative truth-seeking approach, understanding actual viewpoints, and seeking out well-informed advocates.

 Formally:

-1. Steelmanning is very hard and often leads to [ironmanning](#ironmanning-strawmanning-as-steelmanning) (premise).
+1. Steelmanning is very hard and often leads to [tinmanning](#tinmanning-strawmanning-as-steelmanning) (premise).
-2. Ironmanning may be condescending, harmful, and/or arrogant (premise).
+2. Tinmanning may be condescending, harmful, or arrogant (premise).
 3. Truth-seeking collaboration, understanding actual viewpoints and seeking out well-informed advocates is better than steelmanning debate because it is focused on finding common ground (premise).
-4. Therefore, debating with steelmanning is a worse approach and often leads to being condescending, harmful, and/or arrogant (follows from 1, 2, and 3).
+4. Therefore, debating with steelmanning is a worse approach and often leads to being condescending, harmful, or arrogant (follows from 1, 2, and 3).

-##### Response: All truth-seeking is hard and may lead to such damage and steelmanning should do this less
+##### Response: All truth-seeking is hard and may lead to such damage but steelmanning should do this less

-All forms of truth-seeking are hard and may lead to strawmanning which may lead to being condescending, harmful, and/or arrogant.
+All forms of truth-seeking are hard and may lead to strawmanning which may lead to being condescending, harmful, or arrogant.
 The benefit of steelmanning is that it explicitly tries to avoid strawmanning through a foundation of empathy.
 By analogy, science is very hard, but it's better than the alternatives.
 The proposed alternative (truth-seeking collaboration, understand actual viewpoints, seek out well-informed advocates, and finding common ground) seems to be part of proper steelmanning.

 Formally:

 1. All forms of truth-seeking are hard and often lead to strawmanning (premise).
-2. Strawmanning may be condescending, harmful, and/or arrogant (premise).
+2. Strawmanning may be condescending, harmful, or arrogant (premise).
 3. Steelmanning is better than all other approaches because it explicitly tries to avoid strawmanning through a foundation of empathy (premise; [by definition](#what-is-steelmanning)).
 4. Truth-seeking collaboration, understanding actual viewpoints, seeking out well-informed advocates, and finding common ground seem to be parts of proper steelmanning (premise).
 5. Therefore, despite steelmanning being very hard and possibly leading to negative emotions, this is true of all approaches, and steelmanning should do it the least (follows from 1, 2, 3, and 4).

-### Exacerbating or adding strawmen
+### Steelmanning one argument may strawman another

-[Dr. Gelman argues](https://statmodeling.stat.columbia.edu/2022/04/28/the-challenge-of-bending-over-backward-to-see-things-from-the-other-persons-point-of-view/) using two examples by Dr. Alexander that steelmanning may exacerbate or add strawmen:
+[Dr. Gelman argues](https://statmodeling.stat.columbia.edu/2022/04/28/the-challenge-of-bending-over-backward-to-see-things-from-the-other-persons-point-of-view/) using two examples by Dr. Alexander that steelmanning one argument may strawman another:

 > [Steelmanning] can lead to being uncharitable or "strawmanning" of other positions that are being opposed or caricatured by the people you are steelmanning.